kevinvo711/SortingSampleCPP/README.md

 # SortingSampleCPP
-Implementation of basic sorting algorithms in C++
+Implementation of basic sorting algorithms in C++.
+Array of numbers are randomnly generated.

 Run with main.cpp

-Read Sorter.hpp for options
+Read Sorter.hpp for details and options

 Sample output: